yuanshunning/pickit-docs/docs/faq/how_to_depalletize_buckets_with_a_pickit_l_camera.rst

 |image4|

-Before continuing, make sure there is a connection between Pick-it and the robot.
-Refer to one of `these articles <https://support.pickit3d.com/category/20-robot-connection>`__ for more information on how to connect your robot to Pick-it.
+Before continuing, make sure there is a connection between Pickit and the robot.
+Refer to one of `these articles <https://support.pickit3d.com/category/20-robot-connection>`__ for more information on how to connect your robot to Pickit.

 |image5|